 from The Whole Story, 1986

 Released at the height of Kate Bush’s popularity, the 1986 compilation The Whole Story is her best-selling record.
 Twelve tracks to cover Bush’s first decade is insufficient, but the compilation does offer a fantastic new track, the science fiction of ‘Experiment IV’ with Nigel Kennedy on violin.
-Fans of House may enjoy watching out for Hugh Laurie alongside other luminaries of British comedy.
+Fans of House may enjoy watching out for Hugh Laurie alongside other luminaries of British comedy in the music video.

 #8 Moments of Pleasure

 from The Red Shoes, 1993

 The Red Shoes featured many weaknesses of a 1990s release from an established superstar.
 The musical ideas are there, but diluted by a long running time and a plethora of guest appearances.
-‘Moments of Pleasure’ was written about people close to Bush who had died, and the chorus “to those we love, to those who will survive” was dedicated to her sick mother, who passed away before the album was released.
+‘Moments of Pleasure’ was written about people close to Bush who had recently died, and the chorus “to those we love, to those who will survive” was dedicated to her sick mother, who passed away before the album was released.
 It’s more adult contemporary than most of Bush’s work, but the piano figure is gorgeous.

 from Never For Ever, 1980